-Part 10 - Enquiries about these arrangements
+10. Enquiries about these arrangements

-These Admission Arrangements reflect the statutory requirements of the 2012 Department for Education School Admissions Code and the School Admissions Appeals Code www.education.gov.uk.
+These Admission Arrangements reflect the statutory requirements of the 2014 Department for Education School Admissions Code and the School Admissions Appeals Code.
 The documents were compiled by the Governing Body (the Admissions Authority for the school) and published on the school website following a public consultation.
 The administrative practices described in these arrangements are designed to be fair and reasonable and the information provided is intended to explain clearly:

-- How to apply for a place at St Michael's Church of England VA Middle School - How the Admissions Authority administers admission applications - How to appeal against a decision to refuse admission
+- How to apply for a place at St Michael's CE Middle School - How the Admissions Authority administers admission applications - How to appeal against a decision to refuse admission